By Polo Crosbie and Spencer Liu, Product and Strategy at MojoHire

 Four strategic mindsets to investing in HR technology

-As this tidal wave of change continues to roll in on top of talent acquisition (TA) teams, we’ve seen four strategic mindsets that characterize how companies are tackling these problems and investing in their HR technology stacks to improve their organizational agility (organizational agility is the ability to rapidly adapt to market shifts):
+As this tidal wave of change continues to roll in on top of talent acquisition (TA) teams, we’ve seen four strategic organizational agility mindsets that characterize how companies are tackling these problems and investing in their HR technology stacks to improve their organizational agility (organizational agility is the ability to rapidly adapt to market shifts):

 - The Optimistic Dreamer